All Episodes

 Fake Trump tweets.

-Now it's not you know Twitter has a blue check mark next to the real if it's somebody it's not the real Donald Trump, but the fake Trump tweets are starting now.
+Now, it's not, Twitter has a blue check mark next to the real if it's somebody that's not the real Donald Trump, but the fake Trump tweets are starting now.

-And in this case, the uh the fake Trump tweets, I mean, you can look at you could read that one and say, well, it's either pro-Trump, agree with Trump or not, depends.
+And in this case, the fake Trump tweets, I mean, you can look at, you can read that one and say, well, it's either pro-Trump, agree with Trump, or not, depends.

 My point is they're scared to death out there in academia and in the drive-bys.